Is There a Dimmer Outlook Ahead for NiSource Inc. (NI)?

 Sponsored

-The average price from analysts is $28.18, which is $3.0 above the current price.
-NI currently public float of 390.87M and currently shorts hold a 3.25% ratio of that float.
-Today, the average trading volume of NI was 3.06M shares.
+NI currently public float of 390.87M and currently shorts hold a 4.22% ratio of that float.
+Today, the average trading volume of NI was 3.07M shares.

 NI’s Market Performance

-NI stocks went up by 1.83% for the week, with a monthly drop of -0.55% and a quarterly performance of -2.03%, while its annual performance rate touched 14.25%.
-The volatility ratio for the week stands at 1.58% while the volatility levels for the past 30 days are set at 1.36% for NiSource Inc..
-The simple moving average for the period of the last 20 days is -0.42% for NI stocks with a simple moving average of 3.81% for the last 200 days.
+NI stocks went down by -1.40% for the week, with a monthly drop of -2.29% and a quarterly performance of -5.07%, while its annual performance rate touched 12.11%.
+The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 1.43% for NiSource Inc..
+The simple moving average for the period of the last 20 days is -1.78% for NI stocks with a simple moving average of 2.13% for the last 200 days.

 Analysts’ Opinion of NI